Custom Themes: Fine-Tune Your Plot's Appearance

-In the previous lesson, we explored how to use built-in themes.
-But to create a true visual identity, you need custom themes.
+In the previous lesson, we explored how to use complete themes.
+But to create a true visual identity, you need to know how to customize themes.

-It's time to dive deep into the theme() function and learn how to customize every aspect of your charts.
+It's time to dive deep into the theme() function and learn how to modify every aspect of your charts.
 Let's forget the defaults and make your visuals match your brand and publication style!

 Members only7 minutes read